“As we look ahead, we are seeing a broad shift of companies putting a greater value on intangible assets, such as cyber and intellectual property.”

 Meanwhile, Aon said the manufacturing segment generated the highest premiums worldwide in 2017 – worth approximately $111 billion – across all types of commercial P&C (property and casualty) insurance purchased.

-“At this time, a standardised data set that describes the size and segmentation of commercial lines insurance does not exist in the market,” said the Aon Inpoint CEO.
+“At this time, a standardized data set that describes the size and segmentation of commercial lines insurance does not exist in the market,” said the Aon Inpoint CEO.
 “Our research, which segments the global market in detail by product, industry, and client size, fills an important gap, and can be used by insurers to identify new underwriting opportunities worldwide.”